 Student members receive the Delta Epsilon Sigma Journal published by the national society three times each year.
 In addition, student members may submit articles for publication to the Journal, and apply for senior year and graduate school scholarships.
-Induction ceremonies are held at the beginning of fall and spring semesters each year.
+Induction ceremonies are held in the spring semester each year.

 Members enjoy the following privileges: no restriction on class loads, and attendance as guests of the university at special academic functions.

 Department Honor Societies

 A number of departments offer membership in an honor society for the particular discipline.
 Each of these is explained in more detail in the description of the department’s offerings in the Curricula section of this catalog.

 - Aerospace Studies - Arnold Air Society & Silver Wings